DHTMLX/docs-suite/docs/tabbar/features.md

 ## How to customize DHTMLX Tabbar and change its size

-In this section you can learn how to customize a Tabbar and configure the size of its tabs
+In this section you can learn how to customize a Tabbar and configure the size of its tabs.

 | Topic                                               | Description                                                                                       |
 | --------------------------------------------------- | ------------------------------------------------------------------------------------------------- |